Organisation - on a solid foundation

 Together - appreciative in everything we do

-The legal rights of workers are respected at all locations.
-The company suggestion scheme is well-established.
-This also applies to sustainability issues.
-Our workers are employed in full respect of all human rights.
-For service providers, we make sure that we always pay the minimum wage.
+The statutory employee rights are respected at all locations.
+A company suggestion scheme has been established.
+This also concerns issues of sustainability.
+Our employees are employed in full compliance with all human rights.
+In the case of service providers, we make sure that we are assured of payment of the minimum wage.

 Remuneration structure - fair and transparent

-Remuneration policy is an important part of our company policy.
-The aim of LHI is to take into account the interests of the company, the shareholders, the investors and the employees equally and to support the sustainable and positive development of LHI through market- and performance-based remuneration.
-LHI has a remuneration system which fulfils the regulatory requirements and promotes the responsible and risk-aware conduct of its employees.
+Remuneration policy is an important component of corporate policy.
+LHI's aim is to take equal account of the interests of the company, the shareholders, the investors in LHI products and the employees with remuneration that is in line with the market and performance and to support the sustainable and positive development of LHI.
+LHI has a remuneration system that both fulfils regulatory requirements and promotes the responsible and risk-conscious behaviour of employees.